haydenmcfarland/discord_chan/README.md

 ## Summary:

 Discord Chan is a discord bot written in Go.
-It is being used as a fun way to learn Golang.
+It is being used as a fun way to learn Go.

 ## Features: